CSCI-E32/Week-2/README.md

 ## Add Jasmine to the project

 1. Download Jasmine
+2. Follow Jasmine install directions
-2. Run it for the first time
+3. Run it for the first time
+4. Look at the structure of Spec and Module

 ## Write some Jasmine tests